5.1.4 Collection of arrears accrued during non-collect period

 On this page

 - International maintenance liabilities

 Application for collection of arrears

-A payee who previously elected not to have their liability registered for collection can later apply for registration.
+A payee who previously decided to collect child support privately (elected not to have their liability registered for collection by Services Australia) can later apply for registration.
 The Registrar must register that liability for collection.
-The payee can also apply for DHS to collect arrears for them (section 28A).
+The payee can also apply for Services Australia to collect arrears for them (section 28A).

 The Registrar must accept the payee's application for collection of the amounts the payer has not paid in the 3 months immediately before the date the liability first becomes enforceable.
 The Registrar will need to be satisfied that the amounts have actually not been paid.